How Does Babywearing Affect Sleep?

 The close cuddles also produce oxytocin, which has a calming effect on the brain, and reduces levels of cortisol, "the stress hormone".

-As mentioned, a contact nap (having some physical contact with your baby while they sleep) is often the easiest way to get them to sleep.
+A contact nap (having some physical contact with your baby while they sleep) is often the easiest way to get them to sleep.

-But there are other benefits to sling naps -
+There are other benefits to sling naps -

 Napping in the sling will not create bad nighttime habits, actually it can help create healthy sleeping habits when they're older.